Texas Foster Family Association By-laws & Constitution

 SECTION 7

 VOTING: Except as otherwise specifically provided by these bylaws, a majority of the Board members present and entitled to vote shall carry the question at any meeting of the Board of Directors of the ASSOCIATION.
+Individuals who hold more than one position on the Board (such as a member of the Executive Committee who is also a Committee Chair) shall have only one vote.

 SECTION 8